RI DUI Court Process

 An arraignment is generally a short court appearance where you are formally advised of the DUI criminal charges against you in front of a Judge, and you enter a plea of “not guilty”.
 The Judge decides whether to set a cash bail amount which must be posted before leaving the courthouse, or whether to release you on personal recognizance which is just your promise to appear in the Rhode Island District Court for all future court dates.
 The last thing that occurs at an arraignment in the Rhode Island District Court is the Judge will give you a second court date, called a pre-trial conference.
 Most folks charged with the criminal offense of DUI are released on their promise to reappear in court and are not required to post any cash bail.
 Cash bail is usually only required if a person has failed to appear before at other, prior court appearances.

-The second court date is called the pre-trial conference, and will take place approximately 2-3 weeks after the arraignment.
-The purpose of the 2-3 weeks is called the Discovery period, which is the time when the prosecutor must provide your DUI defense attorney with all of the police reports, videos, blood alcohol content and any other evidence which the police department has against you in the drunk driving case.
+The second court date is called the pre-trial conference and will take place approximately 2-3 weeks after the arraignment.
+The purpose of the 2-3 weeks is called the Discovery period, which is the time when the prosecutor must provide your DUI defense attorney with all of the police reports, videos, blood alcohol content, and any other evidence that the police department has against you in the drunk driving case.

 The pre-trial conference is an opportunity for your criminal defense attorney to meet with the prosecutor to discuss your DUI arrest and to present any possible defenses or mitigation to the drunk driving charge.
 Sometimes, depending on the facts and circumstances of the case, there can be two or three pre-trial conferences over the course of a few weeks while your criminal defense lawyer is negotiating with a prosecutor and presenting all of your possible defenses.
 Check Rhode Island DUI defense for more information.